kalviumcommunity/s81_sushmitha_VoiceUp/README.md

 ***DAILY PLANS:- ***

-Day 1: Create a low-fidelity design for VoiceUp.
+Day 1: Create a low-fidelity design for VoiceUp.bhhhh

 Day 2: Create a high-fidelity design for VoiceUp.